Santa Fe Opera: General history

 In addition to being the opera company's founding general director, Crosby had simultaneously served as its de facto first principal conductor.
 Alan Gilbert became the company's first music director from 2003 to 2006.
 Kenneth Montgomery, a regular guest conductor starting in 1982, served as interim music director for the 2007 season.
-In July 2007, Edo de Waart was named as chief conductor, effective 1 October 2007, with an initial contract was of four years.
-He was the first conductor to hold that title with the company However, in November 2008, the company announced that de Waart stood down from the post before the end of his contract, with de Waart citing health and family reasons for this decision.
+In July 2007, Edo de Waart was named as chief conductor, effective 1 October 2007, with an initial contract of four years.
+He was the first conductor to hold that title with the company.
+However, in November 2008, the company announced that de Waart stepped down from the post before the end of his contract, with de Waart citing health and family reasons for this decision.
 In May 2010, the company announced the appointment of Frédéric Chaslin as the company's next chief conductor, effective 1 October 2010, with an initial contract of three years.
 However, in August 2012, Chaslin resigned as the Opera's chief conductor.
 In April 2013, the company announced simultaneously the appointments of Harry Bicket as its next chief conductor, effective 1 October 2013, and of Montgomery as conductor laureate for the 2013 season.
 In November 2016, the company announced the extension of Bicket's contract as chief conductor through 30 September 2020.

-In February 2018, the company announced the appointments of Robert K. Meya as its next general director and of Alexander Neef as its first-ever artistic director, and the elevation of Harry Bicket from chief conductor of the company to its music director, with three appointments effective as of 1 October 2018.
+In February 2018, the company announced the appointments of Robert K. Meya as its next general director and of Alexander Neef as its first-ever artistic director, and the elevation of Harry Bicket from chief conductor of the company to its music director, with the three appointments effective as of 1 October 2018.
 In October 2018, the company announced the extension of Bicket's contract as music director through the 2023 season.
 Neef stood down as artistic director in 2021, following his appointment to the Opéra national de Paris.
 In February 2021, the company announced the appointment of David Lomelí to its newly created post of chief artistic officer, a combination of the past posts of artistic director and director of artistic administration, effective 1 May 2021.